Will my phone work in South Korea?

 Yes, your phone will work in Korea.
 South Korean networks use LTE and 5G NR frequency bands, just like local carriers in the USA.

-This said, you still need to consider which option is best for staying connected on your trip to South Korea.
+That said, you’ll still need to consider which option is best for staying connected on your trip to South Korea.
 This guide will walk you through the basics and available options.

-Plus, we talk about how a travel eSIM is a top-tier option to get mobile data for carrier-unlocked phones.
+We’ll also explain why a travel eSIM is one of the best ways to get mobile data for carrier-unlocked phones.

 Can I use my phone in South Korea?